AngeJdW/netlify-shortener/README.md

 ## This code has been forked from kencdodds.
-It is use with the URL shortener application.
+It is uses the URL shortener application.
 <div align="center">
 <h1>netlify-shortener</h1>